-Key advocacy targets (structures and individuals): Status and action points HR/VP and Cabinet The HR/VP is supported by a Cabinet (12 members) who are covering all areas for which the EEAS is responsible: As it is difficult to access both the HR/VP and her cabinet, input should be provided through influencing Member State representatives in Council working groups/committees/parties or Member States' foreign ministries.
+Key advocacy targets (structures and individuals): Status and action points HR/VP and Cabinet The HR/VP is supported by a Cabinet (11 members) who are covering all areas for which the EEAS is responsible as well as additional advisors in the strategic communications department.
+As it is difficult to access both the HR/VP and her cabinet, input should be provided through influencing Member State representatives in Council working groups/committees/parties or Member States' foreign ministries.

 Corporate Board The Corporate Board (which brings together the HR/VP and the four leaders of the EEAS) is in charge of the overall management of the EEAS.
 The two deputy secretary -generals (one for Political Affairs and one for Inter-institutional Affairs) are responsible for developing strategic guidance of the Service.
+Macjej Popowski, Deputy SG for inter-institutional affairs is responsible for coordinating the crisis management structures (CMDP, CPCC and EUMS) as well as the Directorate for Conflict Prevention and Security Policy.
 Members of the Corporate Board appear in hearings in front of the European Parliament, either in the plenary or in the Foreign Affairs Committee (AFET).
-To influence decisions made in the Corporate Board or raise certain issues, it is thus most effective to highlight them to MEPs which in turn may raise them in the hearings or in written form.
+To influence decisions made in the Corporate Board or raise certain issues, it is thus most effective to highlight them to MEPs which in turn may raise them in the hearings or in written form with the EEAS management or in their exchange with Member State officials.
 Policy Board The Policy Board, which brings together the Corporate Board, the regional and thematic managing directors and the chair of the Political and Security Committee (PSC) defines the strategic approach to a particular region or country.
 Meetings of the Policy Board should ensure that thematic issues such as conflict prevention and peacebuilding are integrated into the work of the regional directorates.
 To influence decisions made by the policy board, input must be provided when the meetings are prepared which will happen in the relevant units.
 Input can also be channelled through the PSC and the PSC chair.
-Crisis Management Board The Crisis Management Board is chaired by the HR/VP and brings together the heads of the crisis management bodies (CMPD, CPCC and EUMS) and directors of the regional and thematic directorates and the PSC chair.
+Crisis Management Board The Crisis Management Board is mostly chaired by the Executive Secretary General of the EEAS (Pierre Vimont) but occasionally by the HR/VP or the Managing Director for Crisis Response and Operational Coordination (Agostino Miozzo).
+It brings together the heads of the crisis management bodies (CMPD, CPCC and EUMS) and directors of the regional and thematic directorates and the PSC chair.
 It is convened to discuss issues of political nature and provides guidance for the EU's overall approach to conflict and crisis.
 To influence the discussions in the Crisis Management Board, high-level access at the cabinet or director level is needed.
-Crisis Management Platform The Crisis Management Platform is coordinated by the Managing Director for Crisis Response and Operational Coordination and brings together the heads of the crisis management bodies (CMPD, CPCC and EUMS) and representatives of the regional and thematic directorates at managing director- and director -level.
-It is convened to discuss the EU's response to crises and is therefore concerned with operational issues (compared to the crisis management board which deals with the broader political questions).
-EPLO has argued that this should be a Crisis Management and Conflict Prevention Platform which should shift the focus of the board to develop conflict prevention strategies.
-Influencing the Crisis Management Board is best done by providing conflict analysis and policy recommendations on a specific conflict which can be channelled through the MD for Crisis Response and Operational Coordination, the crisis management bodies or the relevant regional directorates.
-Conflict Prevention Group (proposed) EPLO's understanding is that the proposed Conflict Prevention Group would be convened by the Directorate for Conflict Prevention and Security Policy and would bring together representatives of the relevant geographic and thematic directorates as well as the crisis management bodies, the Chairs of CIVCOM and PMG as well as representatives from FPI and DEVCO (Fragility and Crisis Management Unit) EPLO has argued that the conflict prevention group should be as inclusive as possible and that civil society would be pleased to contribute to the work of the group.
-Influencing the proposed conflict prevention platform is best done by providing conflict analysis and policy options for the EU, channelled through the Directorate for Conflict Prevention and Security Policy.
-Directorate for Human Rights and Democracy The Directorate includes the Unit for Human Rights Guidelines and Multilateral Cooperation, which monitors the implementation of UNSCR 1325 and women, peace and security commitments, as well as the Unit for Democracy and Electoral Observation.
+The Crisis Management Platform is coordinated by the